-Spicy, hearty and tasty.
-This Mexican Tater Tot Casserole is pure comfort food!
+Spicy, hearty and tasty, this Mexican Tater Tot Casserole is pure comfort food!
 Everything you love about tacos is layered into one dish, and topped with fluffy, delicious tater tots.

 How To Make This Mexican Tater Tot Casserole – Step By Step